nxskok/pasias/docs/10-analysis-of-variance.md

 ## 6 PG-13 R
 ```

-A technique thing to note: instead of asking ``how do I pick out the
+A technique thing to note: instead of asking
-distinct pairs of ratings?'', I use two simpler tools: first I make
+"how do I pick out the distinct pairs of ratings?",
+I use two simpler tools: first I make
 all the combinations of pairs of ratings, and then out of those, pick
 the ones that are alphabetically in ascending order, which we know how
 to do.